mashupbots/socko/README.md

   * who wish to serve static files and/or HTML 5 applications from the same web server hosting their REST endpoints

-* Fast-ish and efficient???
+* Fast-ish
+  * Socko handles and processes incoming HTTP requests in an asynchronous and event driven manner thanks to Netty and Akka.
   * TO DO - benchmarking
-  * Socko handles and processes incoming HTTP requests in an asynchronous and event driven manner thanks to Netty and Akka.
-  * Socko also supports blocking IO, for example reading files or database interaction, you can configure Akka to use a thread pool instead.

 * Lightweight (assuming you are already using Akka)
-  * > 1,300 lines of Scala code (and ~2,600 lines of Java code which will be removed once Akka moves to the upcoming Netty 4.0).
+  * ~1,300 lines of Scala code (and ~2,600 lines of Java code which will be removed once Akka moves to the upcoming Netty 4.0).
-  * Socko runs in a standard Scala application.
-No servlet containers required.
-  * Socko has no external dependencies outside Akka 2.0 and Netty (which is a dependency of Akka 2.0 Remote).
+  * Socko has no external dependencies outside Akka 2.0 Remote (which includes Netty).

+* Embedded
+  * Socko runs within your Scala application.

-* Supportive of HTTP Standards
+* Supportive of HTTP and HTML5 Standards
   * HTTP/S and WebSockets
   * HTTP compression
   * HTTP headers